mariotorres1/CS452/p6/README.md

 some points are better than none and I'm glad I decided to do that because the material was something I found interesting and it really captured my attention the whole day I was trying to finish the project.
 The multi=threaded concept is something I still find fascinating and will continue to dive deeper into even after this class is over with.
+I also didn't get a chance to properly comment my code because of the time crunch I was in, so I apologize for that.

 ## Sources Used